raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

 ### 1. Custom Metrics & Advanced Monitoring (10 minutes) 📊

 While standard logs and traces are powerful, custom metrics provide at-a-glance insights into the specific behaviors of your LLM application.
-Let's create custom metrics for token counts and latency.
+Let's create custom metrics for token usage and latency.

 **a.
 Create Log-Based Metrics**